CrayLabs/SmartRedis/doc/advanced_topics.rst

                                                     const int start_index,
                                                     const int end_index);

+The start_index and end_index may be specified as negative numbers.
+In this case, the offset is from the most recently appended DataSets.
+For example, an offset of -1 is the last element in the list, and -3 is the antepenultimate DataSet.

 An application can determine how many DataSets are in an aggregation List via the following API: